myrrhens/Myrrhens-Theory/README.md

- Literally just nonsense, a mix of theories that I've learned for the past two years.
+ Literally just nonsense, a mix of theories in Stenography that I've learned for the past two years.
  Magnum, Plover